 Lavender grows best outdoors, but you can also keep these aromatic gems alive over the winter.
-Plus, lavender is not only pretty, but brings a sense of calm to every room.
-Here are some lovely lavender varieties. and advice on how to overwinter lavender.
+Plus, lavender is not only pretty, but also brings a sense of calm to every room.
+Here are some lovely lavender varieties and advice on how to overwinter lavender.

 Meet the Lavenders